pleasureman/testimprovement/article/docker_leads_software_test_innovation/english/doc.md

 ### 8.2.linux package test
 ![Packagetest1](images/6.png "Packagetest1_png")

 Linux packages include dynamic link libraries, linux common command tools, which belong to middle layer of linux OS.
 Applications run in the above layer and they are supported by linux kernel below.
 We used to run package tests in serial and efficiency is low.
 Because of test environment contamination, it is easy to produce wrong reports of software defects.
-To improve it, we create a docker image by  Dockerfile based on rootfs and execute test cases in parallel.
+To improve it, we create a Docker image by  Dockerfile based on rootfs and execute test cases in parallel.

 ![Packagetest2](images/7.png "Packagetest2_png")